OctaveCharrin/Budgie/README.md

 ## Running Locally

-You can run TrackRight locally using either `npm` for development or Docker for a portable, production-like environment.
+You can run Budgie locally using either `npm` for development or Docker for a portable, production-like environment.

 ### Using `npm` (for development)